Visa applicants in Indonesia may apply for a visa to the United States at the U.S. Embassy in Jakarta or at the U.S. Consulate in Surabaya.

 - Sealed envelopes or packages.

-- Any sharp objects such as scissors, knives of any size or nail files.
+- Any sharp objects such as scissors, knives of any size, cutter, nail clippers, etc.

 - Weapons or explosive material of any kind.